MoritzLoewenstein/zentara/README.md

 ## installation

-Because of the simple architecture, Zentara should be easy to install on any server that supports Node.js.
+Because of the simple architecture, Zentara should be easy to run on any server.
 A Dockerfile and a docker compose configuration are also provided.
+To deploy this with a domain, you will need to configure the reverse proxy to point to the port that Zentara is running on.
+The default port is 3000.

 ### docker